kumuluz/kumuluzee-logs/README.md

 * Config file content
 * Config file location

 Configuration can be provided at startup or runtime.
-For runtime configuration, you have to use the KumuluzEE Config extensions for config servers (etcd or Consul).
+For runtime configuration, you have to use the KumuluzEE Config project for config servers (etcd or Consul).

 ### Loggers